kavia-common/classroom-quiz-board-50758-50767/quiz_database/BACKEND_DB_ENV.md

   }
 }

 Alternatively, parse POSTGRES_URL and override fields accordingly.
+If both URL and individual vars are present, prefer individual vars to avoid conflicts during port changes.
+Ensure POSTGRES_PORT=5001 for this environment.

 Important:
 - Do not hardcode DB credentials in code; rely on .env.